donaldRwilliams/GGMprojpred/README.md

 # GGMprojpred
 This package implements the method introduced in "Bayesian Estimation of Gaussian Graphical Models with Projection Predictive Selection".
-There is currently limited, but still functional, capabilities to visual the graphical structure.
+There is currently limited, but nonetheless functional, capabilities to visual the estimated graphical structure.

 Download package here: